cristinafsanz/jekyll-now/_posts/2016-03-25-prioritize-goals.md

 3. Add a CV to my Project page: I think it is important to have your CV with your experience in the same page than your portfolio.
 I saw the one that Lea Verou has and it is simple but beautiful.

+4. Learn CSS Flexbox layout module.
+Watch the codemotion talk "CSS3 Layouts - Flexbox vs CSS Grid' by Sara Vieira.

-4. Learn AngularJS in a proper way.
+5. Learn AngularJS in a proper way.
 Learn it from 1.5 to start using Components and be prepared for Angular 2.0.

-5. Learn more about animations: do some tutorials, replicate awesome web designs, use Codepen to code them, add them to my Projects page and write posts about what I learnt.
+6. Learn more about animations: do some tutorials, replicate awesome web designs, use Codepen to code them, add them to my Projects page and write posts about what I learnt.

-6. Improve some existing designs: improve Projects page and the New York blog that I am creating.
+7. Improve some existing designs: improve Projects page and the New York blog that I am creating.
 Use own images, new content and some nice design.
 Add New York blog to Projects.
 I could use the Creative Tim Material design example or the Bootstrap template for developers from @3rdwave_themes and learn from what they did.
 I could learn also more about Material Design.

-7. Do a course about User Experience Design to learn more about UX.
+8. Do a course about User Experience Design to learn more about UX.

 And what about you?
 What are your goals and how you prioritize them?